by John Salt

 If you try to start an engine that is full of raw fuel, you run the risk of hydro locking the piston and bending the connecting rod or piston pin if you have a strong enough starter.

+There are many RC fuel filters on the market.
 They are very simple in design using a very fine mesh screen inside; most can be opened up and cleaned as needed.

-Our little nitro engines have very small needle valve openings; it doesn’t take much to block them.
-Filtering your fuel before it even gets to your tank will ensure particulate free fuel.
-You could also place a fuel filter between the fuel tank and engine for even more filtering.
+Our little nitro and gas engines have very small needle valve openings; it doesn’t take much to block them.
+Filtering your fuel before it even gets to your tank will ensure particulate free fuel inside your tank.